Learning doesn’t end when class does.

 Phone: 603-989-5100 ext.
 7104

-Abby Hood, College and Transitions Counselor, graduated from Mount Holyoke College with a BS in Biology in 1999, after which she served as College Laboratory Instructor, Sea Turtle Research Technician, Wildlife Rehabilitator, and Advisor and Work Crew Leader at a therapeutic work community located on an organic farm.
+Abby Hood, Dean of Faculty and College & Transition Counselor, graduated from Mount Holyoke College with a BS in Biology in 1999, after which she served as College Laboratory Instructor, Sea Turtle Research Technician, Wildlife Rehabilitator, and Advisor and Work Crew Leader at a therapeutic work community located on an organic farm.
 Abby then returned to school and received her MS in Ecological Planning from the University of Vermont.
 From geology to botany, soil science to ecology, and eventually honing in on the ecological effects of agriculture, Abby’s graduate work consisted of a broad, multi-disciplinary approach to the study of the natural systems of New England.

 It was during the summers, rather than the school year, though, that Abby first identified her passion for teaching science to high school students.
 During one intensive week each summer, Abby taught field science to bright and motivated high-school students at the Governor’s Institute of Vermont, Science and Technology program.
 She loved it, and the next thing she knew, she was applying for full-time teaching jobs.
-Since arriving at Oliverian, Abby has been thrilled to share her love of science and nature with her students.
-The Oliverian campus provides amazing opportunities for exploration, inquiry, and adventure, and the students are interesting and spirited individuals who inspire her to keep learning and growing.
-In her free time, Abby enjoys hiking, running, skiing, canoeing, playing with her dogs, and spending quality time with her husband and new baby.
+Abby initially came to Oliverian to teach science, but has had many different roles in her 7 years with the school.
+She loves Oliverian - its beautiful campus, dynamic faculty, and of course all the interesting and spirited students who inspire her to keep learning and growing.
+In her free time, Abby enjoys hiking, running, skiing, canoeing, playing with her dogs, and spending quality time with her husband and son.

 Phone: 603-989-5100 ext.
 7010